Taking time out from the rigors of daily life are what wellness holidays are all about and here in NL you’ll experience that life-enriching one.

-We even got to meet a real special Newfoundland Pony named Monty (grey pony pictured below) who is a chameleon of sorts, changing four colors throughout the year (black, brown, white and grey), how cool is that?
+We even got to meet a real special Newfoundland Pony named Monty (grey pony pictured below).
+He is a chameleon of sorts, changing four colors throughout the year (black, brown, white and grey).
+How cool is that?

 To be up close and personal with the Newfoundland pony, feeding and petting them, is a real honor.
 They are an endangered species brought to the brink of extinction in the 1970’s.
 Thankfully efforts are ongoing to boost their numbers.

 We also visited the farm house to see the baby ducks and chickens.
 We got to pick them up, they are too cute.